Disclosure: This content may contain affiliate links. Read my disclosure policy.

 Is The Devil’s Path Open in Winter?

-However, the fastest route to the Prediger Road trailhead for most hikers, Platte Clove Road, is closed to traffic at the first snowfall of the season.
-To access the eastern Devil’s Path during this time, you’ll need to use the alternate route to Platte Clove Road.
+- However, around November 15 or at the first snowfall of the season, the main route to the Prediger Road trailhead is closed to traffic.
+To access the eastern end of the Devil’s Path during this time, you’ll need to use this alternate route to Platte Clove Road.

-In cold months, the western flanks of the Devil’s Path mountains are especially treacherous.
+- In cold months, the western flanks of the Devil’s Path mountains are especially treacherous.
 When iced-up, the west side of Sugarloaf is known as “Suicide Mountain” and it should only be attempted by experienced winter mountaineers.
-(But even the western side of Indian Head is no joke.)
+(And even the western side of Indian Head is no joke.)

 Is There Anything Confusing About the Devil’s Path?